 Louisiana uses a formula to calculate child support.
-For the most part, it makes for a fairly clear expectation for what each parent should expect when negotiating child support.
+For the most part, it makes for a fairly clear expectation for what each parent should expect to pay.

-However, it does take into account many factors, so getting to the end calculation is not necessarily simple.
+However, since it does take into account many factors, getting to the end calculation is not necessarily simple.

-And even with clear guidelines for how child support is calculated in Louisiana, you’ll certainly want to obtain a family law attorney who can protect your interests in child support cases.
-Whether your interests include ensuring you get the custody arrangement you want or limiting the overall amount of child support you have to pay out, it’s certainly in your best interest to hire an attorney.
+And even with clear guidelines for how child support is calculated in Louisiana, you’ll probably want to hire a family law attorney who can protect your interests in child support cases.

 Calculating child support in Louisiana